Ця сторінка також доступна українською.

 Rohatyn appears in the map of zone 8, column XXXI from the online collection of the WIG Map Archive, which includes the towns of Bursztyn, Stratyn, and Bukaczowce.
 For a study of the 1880 geography of the Rohatyn district for the Rohatyn Shtetl Research Group, we created a digital composite of portions of four sheets comprising zones 8 and 9, and columns XXXI and XXXII, spanning Chodorów to Brzeżany to Halicz.
 That composite is the image presented here in an overlay on Bing Maps satellite data from the contemporary town.
+Click on the image below to launch the map in a separate browser window.
 The image is interactive: pan and zoom are available with ordinary mouse controls or gestures, depending on the device, and zoom is also available by the +/- buttons in the upper left of the display.
 The map can be made transparent in 10 steps by sliding the control in the upper right of the image.

-This 1880 regional map is one of a series of historical map overlays included in the project Mapping Rohatyn: Geography as an Education Resource.
+This 1880 regional map is one of a series of historical map overlays included in the project Mapping Rohatyn: Geography as an History Resource.